-The electrical installation is one of the most impotant subject of an electrical engineering.
-According to this, the thesis is about an electrical installation of a factory.
+The electrical installation is one of the most impotant subject of the Electrical Engineering.
+This projet is about an electrical installation of a factory.

-The main objective of this thesis is to provide an electrical installation with AutoCAD.
-For this thesis AutoCAD is very important.
-Also, with the help of AutoCAD, you can easily draw the part of you installation project.
+The main objective of this project is to provide an electrical installation with AutoCAD.
+For this project the architectural plan of a factory in AutoCAD is used to do the installation.